 I can just toss these in my regular laundry and reuse them until they ravel out (which takes a long time).
 I also use flour sack towels for dusting & for cleaning windows, mirrors, sinks, and bathtubs.

-This is a product that I laughed at the first time I saw it.
+This is one of the eco-friendly household products that I laughed at the first time I saw it.
 I never thought that I would purchase it for myself, but guess what you can find in my bathroom drawer right now?
-Yep, this Removable Ear Cleaner.
+Yep, this reusable ear cleaner.

 My family was using so many q-tips and that resulted in quite a bit of extra trash.
 The kids would also get into these and scatter them around the house.
 This little tool has taken care of both of those issues so our ears are clean & we have less trash to throw into a landfill!